ardodeardo/zorahealth-lp/README.md

 **Extras**

 - The design was only provide the desktop viewport, yet I try to adapted the implementation with the most basic responsive pattern of frontend implementation such as:
-  - horizontal stacking flex element
+  - horizontal to vertical stacking flex element
-  - grid column adjustments
+  - grid column number adjustment
-  - text size adjustments
+  - text size adjustment

 **Keypoint**